How to Revamp Your Summer Wardrobe in an Eco-Friendly Way

 - Passion Lilie: Passion Lilie is a fair trade apparel company dedicated to providing its workers with health and education opportunities while promoting an eco-friendly production process.

 As always, if you have any unwanted clothes you are ready to throw out, please consider donating them to one of our yellow Planet Aid bins.
-With your clothing donations, we are able to protect the environment, while simultaneously supporting development projects all over the world!See All Thrift Center Blog
+With your clothing donations, we are able to protect the environment, while simultaneously supporting development projects all over the world!See All Thrift Store Blog